-December 13, 2016 – Top three pros and cons of buying in the city versus the country, by Andy May, COO AAFMAA Mortgage Services.
+December 13, 2016 – Top three pros and cons of buying in the city versus the country, by Anthony Powell, Vice President of Operations AAFMAA Mortgage Services.
 While many military families usually purchase a home in the suburban to rural areas of the country, it’s important to be aware of the differences, costs, and risks of purchasing a home in a city versus the country.

 Every military family wants to purchase a beautiful home on a wooded lot with easy access to baseball diamonds for children, walking and biking paths, and wonderful loblolly pine tree-cleaned air — think North Carolina and Virginia.
 Of course, few military families recognize the distinct risks between purchasing a condo in a city or a single family dwelling in the country.
-Andy May, COO of AMS, discusses some risks (pros and cons) to look for when purchasing a dream home.
+Anthony Powell, Vice President of Operations of AMS, discusses some risks (pros and cons) to look for when purchasing a dream home.

 City home purchases provide military families with lots of comparables in which to compare prices, a diverse and ready housing stock (at a certain price) and many unique and wonderful shops from which to purchase morning coffee.
 Buying a single family home is the safest form of residential purchase (condos and townhomes are riskier).
 Therefore, while the risk of over-paying in a city may be mitigated by having a vibrant frequency of home purchases (and prices), the actual residential home becomes riskier (for condo buyers).